 Your profile is essentially ready to go.
-To get started on Instagram, invite your Facebook followers to follow you on Instagram.
+Now, invite your Facebook followers to follow you on Instagram.

 You should also start following people to get the ball rolling.
 However, make sure that you’re strategic.
 Follow pages that make sense for your brand such as:

 8. Develop a strategy.

 Starting your Instagram business account is just the beginning.
 Once you’re all set with your page, it’s time to learn how to use Instagram for marketing.

-You'll want to think about the hashtags you'll use, the accounts you'll target, and who you'll engage with.
+You’ll want to think about the hashtags you’ll use, the accounts you’ll target, and whom you’ll engage with.